 Let’s review some of the things you should understand in order to make a plan for what to do with your equity compensation when you work for a private company:

-1 – Understand the Basics of What You Have Been Awarded
+1 – Understand the Basics of The Pre IPO Stock You Have Been Awarded